FredrickV/audio/README.md

 This audio library is a direct port of SFML2.
 All credits goes to the original developers.
 Original project can be found here: https://www.sfml-dev.org/

-If you plan to use SFML as your Window (or any other SFML systems), i highly recommend using the original project for audio as well.
+If you plan to use SFML as your Windowing system (or any other SFML systems), i highly recommend using the original project for audio as well.

 # Purpose